AdaCore/training_material/courses/rust_essentials/160_lifetimes/03-lifetime_elision.rst

   fn length<'a>(s: &'a str) -> usize

--  Each argument which does not have a lifetime annotation is given one
+-  Each reference parameter gets its own lifetime

--  If there is only one argument lifetime, it is given to all un-annotated return values
+-  If there is only one input lifetime, it is used for the return value

--  If there are multiple argument lifetimes, but the first one is for :rust:`self`, that lifetime is given to all un-annotated return values
+-  If the first parameter is :rust:`self`, that lifetime is used